NENO Logo

 Slugs

 Every note that you create is assigned a slug, which is a unique key to identify and find the note.
-The slug is also used as a note's filename.
-The slug is either generated based on the note's content, or you can manually set it.
+The slug is also used as the note's filename.
+The slug is either generated automatically based on the note's content, or you can set it manually.
 When referencing a note in a Wikilink, the link text is normalized to a slug.
 E.g. when writing the Wikilink [[My Favorite Note (probably)]], the note with the slug my-favorite-note-probably from the file my-favorite-note-probably.subtext will be linked.
 The same note will be linked when using these Wikilinks:

 When using slashlinks, you have to use the unmodified slug: /my-favorite-note-probably